Credit / GoFundMe

-It is a heartbreaking reality that people sometimes face the loss of their little ones in tragic accidents, cancer battles, or other diseases.
+It is a heartbreaking reality that people sometimes face the loss of their sons and daughters in tragic accidents, cancer battles, or other diseases.

 And it might be a good idea to grab some tissues for this story, the of 6-year-old Leland Shoemake – because it’s definitely an emotional ride.